YottaDB/YDBDoc/MultiLangProgGuide/programmingnotes.rst

-- The YottaDB engine must know the transaction nesting level at which it is operating, responding to requests for service at that level, and block any transaction invocations at a higher (enclosing) level until the current transactio is closed (committed or rolled back).
+- The YottaDB engine must know the transaction nesting level at which it is operating, responding to requests for service at that level, and block any transaction invocations at a higher (enclosing) level until the current transaction is closed (committed or rolled back).
 - After a transaction has closed, any further calls from threads invoking YottaDB for the closed transaction must receive errors.